Enhanced Games: Media

 The Spectator opined that "In any discipline, we seek only to discover who is the fastest, or the strongest, the most accurate or the most coordinated.
 What's absolutely crucial, at least as far as retaining spectator interest goes, is that the advantage is natural."
 The Daily Telegraphs sports writer commented that "Remarkably it seems a more fleshed-out idea than the European Super League".
 Cyclist wondered who would be willing to sponsor the event, noting that as of late July 2023, no sponsors were mentioned on TEG's website.

-The Globe and Mails journalist said, "I will admit, I am incredibly curious to see an "enhanced" person running faster than Usain Bolt, or swimming better than Michael Phelps.
+Writing for The Globe and Mail, Alex Cyr said, "I will admit, I am incredibly curious to see an 'enhanced' person running faster than Usain Bolt, or swimming better than Michael Phelps.
 But I would not want to be that person, and I bet that neither will the serious athletes who have so far managed to avoid doping infractions."
-The Independent said that while the sporting world has been mostly dismissive, "D’Souza is intelligent and well-connected, and he has brought down big targets before.
-So when he says it’s going to happen, he is deadly serious."
+The Independent said that while the sporting world has been mostly dismissive, "D'Souza is intelligent and well-connected, and he has brought down big targets before.
+So when he says it's going to happen, he is deadly serious."
 The Sydney Morning Heralds sport columnist said that "the Enhanced Games are a dangerous, iniquitous concept."
-Outsports criticized D’Souza's use of LGBTQ language like "coming out" to describe athletes openly using performance-enhancing drugs.
-D’Souza is an out gay man.
+Outsports criticized D'Souza's use of LGBTQ language like "coming out" to describe athletes openly using performance-enhancing drugs.
+D'Souza is an out gay man.

 OutKick's writer said in February 2025 "Humans LOVE modern gladiators accomplishing feats that none of us ever could.
 The Olympics can still have non-tainted records ... but that still shouldn't hurt someone taking legalized performance enhancing substances to try and absolutely RIP it out there in competition."
 Financial Times said the same month "A year on, with just one athlete publicly signed on to the project and no concrete plans for either a venue or a date, the project looks increasingly like a weird thought experiment, despite its high-profile backers.
 For D'Souza, the second Trump presidency could be what the Enhanced Games needs to get off the ground."
 The Times said in May 2025 "The Enhanced Games may be divisive, even dystopian to some.
-As far as D’Souza is concerned, they are the future — and the starting pistol is about to fire."
+As far as D'Souza is concerned, they are the future — and the starting pistol is about to fire."
 Time listed D'Souza and Angermayer among the "Most Influential People in Health of 2025".
 The Economist said that the Games align with a growing human enhancement industry, aiming to improve strength, intelligence, and longevity.